OmegaEpidex/Media-Sphere-NV/README.md

-# CodeVerse-NV
+# Media-Sphere-NV
 Project Name:
-#CodeVerse - World NV - Empowering Meaningful Connections
+#Media-Sphere - World NV - Empowering Meaningful Connections

-CodeVerse is an open-source social media platform that aims to redefine the way we interact, share, and connect in the digital world.
-Unlike traditional social media platforms, CodeVerse places the power of content creation and moderation into the hands of its vibrant user community.
+NV is an open-source social media platform that aims to redefine the way we interact, share, and connect in the digital world.
+Unlike traditional social media platforms, NV places the power of content creation and moderation into the hands of its vibrant user community.

-Why CodeVerse?
+Why NV?

 🚀 Empowering User-Driven Content: CodeVerse believes in the potential of its users to create compelling content that resonates with their passions and interests.
 We prioritize user-generated content to foster authentic and diverse interactions.

-🌐 A Global Community: CodeVerse transcends geographical boundaries, enabling connections and friendships to be forged across cultures and continents.
+🌐 A Global Community: NV transcends geographical boundaries, enabling connections and friendships to be forged across cultures and continents.

 💡 Innovative Collaborations: Discover new ways to collaborate and co-create with like-minded individuals.
-From coding enthusiasts to creative artists, CodeVerse welcomes all talents to collaborate and inspire
+From coding enthusiasts to creative artists, NV welcomes all talents to collaborate and inspire

 social-media-site/
 ├── frontend/